dodycode/learn_typescript/README.md

 # learn_typescript
-Learn how to make dynamic types in TypeScript.
+Learn how to correctly structuring TypeScript Projects.